Generic Name: ruxolitinib (RUX-oh-LI-ti-nib)

 - Do not eat grapefruit or drink grapefruit juice while you use Jakafi without first checking with your doctor.

-- Do not suddenly stop taking Jakafi.
+- Do not stop taking Jakafi without talking with your doctor.
 If you need to stop Jakafi, your doctor may gradually lower your dose.

 - Continue to take Jakafi even if you feel well.
 Do not miss any doses.